Gotta Catch ‘Em All (Pokémon Theme)

 Xylophone and Glockenspiel:

 A recurring phenomenon in my arrangements for Percussion Ensemble is that the xylophone parts get the melody lines.
 It is because of its dominant sound and character and because my strongest mallet players were usually positioned behind the xylophone.
 In Pokémon, that isn’t any different.
-To ensure that the melody has more character than the sharp wooden sound, they get the support of the Glockenspiel.
+To ensure that the melody has more character than the sharp wooden sound, they get the support of the glockenspiel.

 Vibraphone:

 The vibraphone part in the Pokémon theme for the percussion ensemble is most likely the hardest to play.
-The part is dominated by sixteenth notes on a fast-forward tempo and gets all the critical transitions in between.
+The part is dominated by sixteenth notes at a fast-forward tempo and gets all the critical transitions in between.
 I recommend bringing a 12th person to double this part and add extra mid-tones to the music.
 The players should write chords above their lines to help them memorize the part instead of reading.

 Marimba: